Essay

 Repetition is the second half of the story

 Continuity alone is not enough.
+The second property is repetition.

 At each decode step, the exact values change: